The RESHADED Approach for System Design

 Exploring RESHADED

 Requirements: During this step, we gather all the requirements of the design problem and define its scope.
-Requirements include understanding what the service is, how it works, and what its main features are.
+Requirements include understanding what the service is, how it works, and its main features.
 Our goal in this step is to gather the functional and non-functional requirements of a service we are about to design.

 Estimation: As the name suggests, this step estimates the resources required to provide the service to a defined number of users.
 By resources, we mean the hardware or infrastructural resources.

-1. How many servers will we require to provide smooth services to 500 million daily active users (DAU)
+How many servers are needed to support 500 million daily active users (DAU)?

-2. How much storage do we need if we have to store 125 million tweets per day, and 20% of tweets contain media?
+How much storage is required for 125 million tweets per day, assuming 20% contain media?

-Storage schema (optional): This step involves articulating our data model—that is, we define which tables we need and what type of fields are part of each table.
-However, this is an optional step, and we may not exercise this effort in every design problem.
+Storage schema (optional): This step involves articulating our data model, that is, we define which tables we need and what type of fields are part of each table.
+However, this is an optional step, and we may not put in this effort for every design problem.

 High-level design: This step involves identifying the main components and building blocks we’ll use to design our desired system.
 We do this by getting inspiration from our functional and non-functional requirements.

 API design: The goal in this phase is to build interfaces for our service.
 Using these interfaces, users can call various services within our system.
-These interfaces are in the form of API calls and are generally a translation of our functional requirements.
+These interfaces are implemented as API calls and generally translate our functional requirements.

 Detailed design: The detailed design starts by recognizing the limitations of the high-level design.
 We’ll capitalize on these limitations to evolve our design.
 During this step, we’ll finalize our design by mentioning all the components and building blocks that we’ll use.

 We also define the workflow of our design and its usage of different technologies.
-The detailed design aims to fulfill the functional as well as non-functional requirements of the problem.
+The detailed design aims to fulfill the functional and non-functional requirements of the problem.

 Evaluation: This step will measure the effectiveness of our solution.
 In other words, we justify how our design fulfills the functional and non-functional requirements.

-We discuss different trade-offs we made in our solution and also identify room for improvement.
+We discuss the trade-offs we made in our solution and identify areas for improvement.